karlssberg/Motiv/README.md

 #### What can I use the Motiv for?
-Motiv is not specifically focused on catering to any particular use-case (except maybe _Developer Experience_), but it does nonetheless cater for use-cases such as:
+Motiv is not specifically focused on catering to any particular use-case (except maybe _Developer Experience_), but it does nonetheless serve use-cases such as:

 * **User feedback** - You require an application to provide detailed and accurate feedback to the user about why a certain decisions were made.